 3) formed a new Stormwater Advisory Commission.

-In the remainder of Fiscal Year 2017/18, the following activities are anticipated:
+In 2018, the following activities are underway:

 Stormwater is the water running off developed areas during and shortly after rain.
 If it is muddy, has a film on it, or smells bad, it likely contains something other than what fell from the sky as rainwater.
 In fact, even if it is clear with no odor, it could still contain excess nutrients from a recent application of fertilizer, as well as residual herbicides or insecticides applied to plantings.
 The increased quantity and speed of water running off can also adversely impact stream channels, cause flooding, and limit groundwater recharge.